Uniswap/docs/docs/sdk/v3/guides/02-quoting.md

 We can now use our Quoter contact to obtain the quote.

 In an ideal world, the quoter functions would be `view` functions, which would make them very easy to query on-chain with minimal gas costs.
-Instead, the Uniswap V3 Quoter contracts rely on state-changing calls designed to be reverted to return the desired data.
+However, the Uniswap V3 Quoter contracts rely on state-changing calls designed to be reverted to return the desired data.
 This means calling the quoter will be very expensive and should not be called on-chain.

-To get around this difficulty, we can use the `callStatic` method provided by **ethers.js** `Contract` instances.
+To get around this difficulty, we can use the `callStatic` method provided by the **ethers.js** `Contract` instances.
-The same is a useful method that submits a state-changing transaction to an Ethereum node, but asks the node to simulate the state change, rather than to execute it.
+This is a useful method that submits a state-changing transaction to an Ethereum node, but asks the node to simulate the state change, rather than to execute it.
 Our script can then return the result of the simulated state change:

 ```js reference title="Getting Quotes from the Quoter contract"